ncurrier/sequencer/README.md

 ### Deleting a note

-While a note is selected, press the delete key.
+While a note is selected, press the 'delete' key or the 'left-arrow'.
+The delete key does not work in Firefox (navigates to previous page)